-The Lowick Neighbourhood Plan is intended to be a blueprint for the future of the village.
-Unlike previous Parish Plans, it will become part of the Development Plan for this area for the next 16 years.
-What is built in the village and the parish will be based on it.
+The Lowick Neighbourhood Plan is intended to be a blueprint for the future of the Parish.
+Unlike previous Parish Plans, it will become part of the Development Plan until 2036.

-It is intended to safeguard the heritage of the village, while encouraging growth and development.
+The Neighbourhood Plan is intended to safeguard the heritage of the Parish, while encouraging growth and development.
 It looks to preserve the character of the community as a good place to live and work, whilst increasing and supporting local decision-making.

-The basis for the plan was inspired by the Localism Bill introduced by the Government in 2011.
+The basis for the plan was inspired by the Localism Act introduced by the Government in 2011.
 It has been drawn up by local people and Lowick Parish Council after extensive consultation.
 We hope you have seen our exhibitions and had a chance to contribute your ideas.